 Pupils with special educational needs relating to behaviour are given specific targets on their support plan to support them in making progress in this area.
-As part of this plan they may also have their own individual reward and sanction system which has been determined by the teacher and Inclusion Manager, with the involvement of the pupil and parents.
-They may also be allocated a Learning Support Assistant for a certain percentage of the week and/or receive additional support/outreach from an external agency
+As part of this plan they may also have their own individual reward and sanction system which has been determined by the teacher and the Assistant Head for Inclusion, with the involvement of the pupil and parents.
+They may also be allocated a Learning Support Assistant for a certain percentage of the week and/or receive additional support/outreach from an external agency.